carloscaguana/test-repo/gitBasics.md

 Suppose you've already staged a file and you are ready to commit.
 However, you remember a small detail in that file that you want to change so you do so.
 If you were to run the `git status` command after that minor change, you would see that the file appears both as staged and unstaged.

+This is because when you modified the file after staging it, the changes made to the file are unstaged.
+You would have to run the `git add` command again in order to stage the latest version of the file you're working on.

+### Short Status

+To see your changes in a more simplified way, you can simply run the following command:

+`git status -s` or `git status --short`

+`??`: means the file is not being tracked

+`A`: the file has been added to the staging area

+`M`: the file has been modified

+### Ignoring Files

+There are certain files you want to keep hidden, like log files or files created by your OS.
+You can add them to a `.gitignore` file so that these files aren't commited to the Git repository.

+`#` functions like the `//` in Java.
+The line is not read and acts like a line to write comments.

+### Viewing Your Staged and Unstaged Changes
+If you want to know exactly what was changed in a file, you can use the command:

+`git diff`

+It tells you the changes you've made that you havent staged yet.
+This command will give you no output if you've staged your changes.

+`git diff --staged`
+`git diff --cached`

+This command compares your staged changes to your last commit.
+Use this command to see what you've staged that will go into your next commit.

 ---
 ### How to push an existing repository from git bash